aws-samples/dbt-glue/README.md

 ## Python models (Experimental)

-**⚠️ Experimental Feature**: Python model support is currently experimental and may have limitations or breaking changes in future versions.
+**WARNING: Experimental Feature**: Python model support is currently experimental and may have limitations or breaking changes in future versions.

 dbt-glue supports [Python models](https://docs.getdbt.com/docs/build/python-models) that allow you to apply transformations to your data using Python code and libraries, rather than SQL.
 This enables more complex data transformations, statistical analysis, and machine learning workflows within your dbt project.